Raffferty/Nuxt4-Blog/content/articles/why-you-should-train.md

 ---
 title: "Consistency Is King: How to Stop Being a Weekend Warrior and Start Being a Weekday Wonder"
 date: 2025-09-01
 description: Learn why training consistently is important, because it actually is.
 Discover tips and tricks to stay healty and always hit your daily goals.
-tags: [tutorial, health]
+tags:
+  - tutorial
+  - health
 author: Matteo Beltrame
 author_avatar: /assets/avatars/trat.jpg
-author_description: "Coding guy"
+author_description: Coding guy
 thumbnail: /assets/articles/why-you-should-train.jpeg
 ---